Get Started

 What Is the Average Salary of an LVN?

 Licensed vocational nursing is a promising career path offering attractive entry-level salaries and opportunities for growth.
-LPNs, and vocational nurses in some states, tend to earn an average salary of nearly $50,000, with a 10% variance in each direction.
+LPNs and vocational nurses earn an average salary of $50,000, with a 10% pay varying by experience level and location.

-Salaries for all types of practical/vocational nurses vary by state and region, according to the cost of living and the specific type of care setting.
-For example, physicians’ practical nurses tend to earn less than in residential care facilities while hospital LPNs tend to earn higher salaries.
+Salaries for all types of practical/vocational nurses vary by state, region, cost of living, and care setting.
+For example, nurses in doctors' offices tend to earn less than those in residential care facilities, while hospital LPNs tend to earn the most.

-Vocational nurses who advance their education and careers to become nursing admins or registered nurses can increase their potential earnings significantly.
+Vocational nurses who advance their education to become nursing administrators or registered nurses can increase their potential earnings significantly.

 With the rising statistics for chronic disease and the average American lifespan, healthcare professions are increasingly in demand.
-Growth is expected within the nursing field over the next decade at a rate of 6%.
+Growth is expected within the practical nursing field over the next decade (2024-2034) at a rate of 3%.

 Learn more in our Nursing Salary Guide.